yellowdog/python-examples/README.md

 ## Attribute Definitions

-The Attribute Definition example and schema can be found at: https://docs.yellowdog.co/api/?spec=Compute%20API#tag/compute/post/compute/attributes/user.
+The Attribute Definition models can be found in the Compute API at: https://docs.yellowdog.ai/api?spec=Compute%20API.

 ### String Attribute Definitions